Ngann/Doctor-Lookup/README.md

 ## Description

-_The Doctor Lookup app allows user to search for doctors base on conditions or by name._
+_The Doctor Lookup app allow users to search for doctors base on conditions or by name._

 # ![demo](src/demo.png)